mendhak/mendhak.github.io/_posts/2019-12-03-nextdns-with-nordvpn.md

 ## Private DNS in Android 9+

-The [Private DNS](https://android-developers.googleblog.com/2018/04/dns-over-tls-support-in-android-p.html) feature introduced in Android 9 allows you to set a system wide DNS.
+The [Private DNS](https://android-developers.googleblog.com/2018/04/dns-over-tls-support-in-android-p.html) feature introduced in Android 9 allows you to set a system wide DNS, not just specific to a WiFi.
 Android will perform DNS over TLS requests against this address, and in most cases this DNS setting is applied whether you're connected to WiFi, mobile data, or VPN.
-Where available, this is the most convenient way to set yourself up with NextDNS, and should work with most VPNs too.
+Where available, this is the most convenient way to set yourself up with NextDNS, and should play nicely with NordVPN and other VPNs too.

 From the main settings page on your NextDNS configuration, find the DNS-over-TLS address.

 {% include gallery id="gallery2"  caption="DNS over TLS on Android" %}

-For the most part this actually works and is a good enough default setting.
+For most scenarios and use cases, this works well enough and is a good enough default setting to stick with.

-### Gotcha - captive portals and corporate WiFi
+### There's a catch - captive portals and corporate WiFi

 Many workplaces, hotels and airports offer a guest WiFi network to connect personal devices to, and often these come with captive portals.
 The trouble here is that such 'corporate' networks often block most outgoing ports, 853 included, which is what DNS-over-TLS makes use of.
 When using the Private DNS feature in such a network, Android will mark the corporate WiFi with 'no internet connection'; your web browsing will fail, and you will be unable to connect to VPN.